-With the release of a new book written by our owner Robert Clark on how to correctly measure and fit your kitchen doors, we asked Robert to kindly provide some words to introduce his book and explain why he wrote it.
+With the release of a new book written by our Chairman Robert Clark on how to replace your kitchen doors, we asked Robert to kindly provide some words to introduce his book and explain why he wrote it.

-Replacing your own kitchen doors isn't rocket science, and Im confident that using the tips and ideas contained in my book will help you not only to do the job right first time, but also to achieve a professional finish and give you a kitchen to be proud of.
+Replacing your own kitchen doors isn't rocket science.
+I'm confident that using the tips and ideas contained in my book will help you not only to do the job right first time, but also achieve a professional finish and give you a kitchen to be proud of.

 So, if you are looking for the perfect guide on how to correctly fit you new kitchen doors from Kitchen Door Workshop, or even if you are a DIY enthusiast, this book could be great to add to your collection.